an-owl/hootux/README.md

 ### Actually building

-Hootux is built and run via the root crate which acts as a runner
+Hootux is built and run via the root crate which acts as a runner the built binaries can be found thi the `target` directory

  - `cargo build`          : will build the binaries normally without running

+### Running

+Hootux comes with a runner for running with qemu-system-x86_64 which can run bia the following commands.
 - `cargo run -- --uefi`  : will boot hootux in qemu using ovmf firmware
 - `cargo run -- --bios`  : will boot hootux in qemu using legacy boot
 - `cargo run -- --help ` : will provide a help message with extra arguments and their usages

+Booting with uefi firmware requires the `runcfg.toml` to be set correctly.
+It requires at the very least to be pointed to a working uefi firmware image at the key `uefi.bios` This project will not provide a working firmware.
+I also recommend setting an `uefi.vars` a efivars file.

 ## TODO